probot/probot/docs/best-practices.md

 ![uncanny valley](https://upload.wikimedia.org/wikipedia/commons/f/f0/Mori_Uncanny_Valley.svg)

-Your bot should be empathetic, but it shouldn't pretend to be human.
-It is a bot and everyone that interacts with it knows that.
+Your app should be empathetic, but it shouldn't pretend to be human.
+It is an app and everyone that interacts with it knows that.

 > - :smile: "Latest build failures: _{listing of build failures}_…"
 > - :cry: "Hey there!
 You asked for the build failures, so I went and dug them up for you: _{listing of build failures}_ … Have a fantastic day!"

 ## Autonomy